danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution environment, to a mutable variable.
-That is, the variable can be stored to multiple times, by using `varBind` nodes.
+That is, the variable can be stored to multiple times, by using `varStore` nodes.
 The behavior varies depending on if `value` is supplied in this node:

 * Without a supplied `value`, this serves as a forward declaration.
 The variable is defined, but it is unbound (i.e. bound to void).
-After definition and before storage (via `varBind`), it is valid to refer to the variable in an expression node though it will evaluate to void.
+After definition and before storage (via `varStore`), it is valid to refer to the variable in an expression node though it will evaluate to void.

 * With `value` supplied, said `value` is evaluated.
 If it evaluates to void,